Article I: Name, Relation to Society and Purpose/Mission

-- All candidates self-nominate themselves for Officer positions, and only Student Affiliates who are graduate students are eligible to self-nominate.
+- All candidates self-nominate themselves for Officer positions, and only Student Affiliates who are continuously enrolled as a graduate student in pursuit of a terminal degree are eligible to self-nominate.

-- Besides being a Student Affiliate in graduate school, there are no other prerequisites for running for any of the Officer positions.
+- There are no other prerequisites for running for any of the Officer positions.